 Here are a few of the most common things that may happen after your procedure:

-- Skin irritation – Some minor skin irritation is a common side effect of laser hair removal.
-It damages the follicles of the targeted hair, which results in an inflammatory response.
+Some minor skin irritation is a common side effect of laser hair removal.
+The treatment works by damaging the follicles of the targeted hair, which results in a natural inflammatory response.
 Topical creams can help with this, and taking an antihistamine before and after treatment may also help reduce irritation and inflammation.

-- Pigmentation changes – For a little while after laser hair removal, those with light skin may notice their skin looks a bit darker in the treated area.
+Some people may notice pigmentation changes for a little while after laser hair removal.
+Those with light skin may notice their skin looks a bit darker in the treated area.
 The opposite is true for those who have dark skin – the area will look lighter.
 This is normal.
 The skin will fade back to its natural colour over time.

-- Skin crusting, blistering & scarring – In rare cases, the skin may become crusty or develop blisters after treatment.
+In rare cases, the skin may become crusty or develop blisters after laser treatment.
 If this happens, follow your clinic’s instructions to treat the issue.
-If you do not, this scabbing and blistering could lead to scars.
+If you do not, this scabbing and blistering could lead to scarring.

-- Infection – In extremely rare cases, the damaged hair follicles could become infected, and may need treatment with antibiotic creams and other such treatments.
+In extremely rare cases, the damaged hair follicles could become infected and may need treatment with antibiotic creams and other such treatments.

-What NOT To Do After Laser Hair Removal Treatment – Keep Your Skin Safe
+What to Avoid After Laser Hair Removal Treatment

 To avoid common laser hair removal side effects and ensure you heal quickly, there are a few things you can do.

-- Avoid exercise – Your skin will be very sensitive to heat, so heavy exercise is not recommended for about 48 hours after your treatment.
+Your skin will be very sensitive to heat after laser hair removal, so heavy exercise is not recommended for about 48 hours after your treatment.

-- Avoid sun exposure – The powerful lasers used on your skin make it hypersensitive to UV rays from the sun.
+The powerful lasers used on your skin make it hypersensitive to UV rays from the sun.
 Sun exposure (and sunburns.) can complicate the healing process and even cause hyperpigmentation (skin discolouration).
-Do your best to avoid excessive sun exposure for 2-4 weeks before and after treatment.
+Do your best to avoid excessive sun exposure for 2-4 weeks before and after laser hair removal.

 Don’t go it alone – turn to a professional for laser hair removal treatment.